Graphic Design and Marketing: What Designers Wish They Knew Before Starting Out

-If you’re an up-and-coming designer who’s seeking a certain level of job security and stability, you may consider looking into openings at marketing and advertising agencies.
-But before you do, it’s always smart to learn a bit about what you’ll be getting yourself into.
+According to the Bureau of Labor Statistics, nearly 1 in 5 graphic designers are self-employed.1 With that in mind, it’s smart to learn a bit about what you’ll be getting yourself into when working with these teams.
 That’s why we canvassed a handful of graphic design and marketing professionals to learn what they wish they knew about the industry before launching their careers.

 6 Things new designers should know about graphic design and marketing

-1. Know the difference between designing for a brand and designing for yourself
+2. Know the difference between designing for a brand and designing for yourself

 One of the most difficult obstacles new designers face is parsing the difference between personal design preferences and the design needs of clients.

 “Graphic design is a commercial function intrinsically linked with marketing activities,” explains Shelley Morris, graphic designer with Rogue Create + Print.
 “The design work you create will be, 9 times out of 10, about selling, brand positioning or lead generation.”

 “Designing for yourself is important—especially after college,” says Joe Tucker, creative director at Solodev.
 “But never get so into designing for yourself that you neglect the details of your client’s needs and goals.
 Know when to compromise for the sake of the team and realize that you’ll still be producing excellent work even if it looks different than you originally envisioned.”

 3. Become comfortable with feedback of all kinds

 As in any creative field, criticism and editorial changes are part of the job.
 Successful graphic designers will find ways to take in and use these responses to improve and enhance their work.